 - providing false information in connection with the provision of their contact details

-- entering a place after being requested to provide contact details and refusing to provide these details.
+- entering and remaining at a place after being requested to provide contact details and refusing to provide these details.

 Am I responsible for ensuring contact information provided by patrons is accurate?

 There is no requirement for businesses/occupiers to verify the accuracy of contact details provided.